 (e) Transportation electrification infrastructure regional framework.--

-(1) An electric distribution company serving one or more priority alternative transportation infrastructure counties shall contract with a qualifying independent transportation analyst to develop a transportation electrification infrastructure regional framework for those counties.
+(1) The Department of Transportation shall contract with a qualifying independent transportation analyst and coordinate withthe electric distribution company serving one or more priority alternative transportation infrastructure counties to develop a transportation electrification infrastructure regional framework for those counties.

-(2) The regional framework development process shall include representatives from the Department of Transportation, the Department of Environmental Protection, county and municipal governments of the priority alternative transportation infrastructure counties served by the electric distribution company, public transit organizations and the electric distribution company.
-Electric distribution companies shall invite representatives of regional planning commissions, school districts, owners of vehicle fleets, transportation network companies, nonprofit environmental organizations, experts in transportation electrification charging infrastructure, manufacturers of transportation electrification equipment and other participants and stakeholders in the transportation electrification market to participate in the regional framework development process.
+(2) The regional framework development process shall include representatives from the Department of Environmental Protection, county and municipal governments of the priority alternative transportation infrastructure counties served by the electric distribution company, public transit organizations and the electric distribution company.
+The Department of Transportation shall invite representatives of regional planning commissions, school districts, owners of vehicle fleets, transportation network companies, nonprofit environmental organizations, experts in transportation electrification charging infrastructure, manufacturers of transportation electrification equipment and other participants and stakeholders in the transportation electrification market to participate in the regional framework development process.

-(3) If multiple electric distribution companies serve a single priority alternative transportation infrastructure county, the electric distribution companies may elect to collaborate on the selection of a qualifying independent transportation analyst for the county and allocate framework-related costs proportionally based upon the number of customers served in the county or by another mutually agreeable method.
-An electric distribution company serving less than 50,000 customers in a county is not required to participate in the development of the framework for that county.
+(3) An electric distribution company serving less than 50,000 customers in a county is not required to participate in the development of the framework for that county.

 (f) Transportation electrification infrastructure development plan.--

 (1) An electric distribution company serving one or more priority alternative transportation infrastructure counties shall, consistent with the guidelines established under subsections (c) and (d), file a transportation electrification infrastructure development plan with the commission within one year of the establishment of a Statewide goal under subsection (b).
-The electric distribution company shall provide its transportation electrification infrastructure regional framework as part of the transportation electrification infrastructure development plan filing.
+The electric distribution company shall provide its transportation electrification infrastructure development plan as part of the transportation electrification infrastructure regional framework.

 (2) The transportation electrification infrastructure development plan shall describe the company's proposal to support deployment of the transportation electrification infrastructure reasonably necessary to achieve the applicable regional goal established in accordance with subsection (b) or, if no regional goal is established, the Statewide goal established in accordance with subsection (b) as applied to the priority alternative transportation infrastructure counties served by the electric distribution company.
 The transportation electrification infrastructure development plan shall include strategies to optimize the use of the electric distribution grid and provide opportunities for the reduction of electric charging costs for customers, including time-of-use, demand management and other innovative rates.